bailey27/cppcryptfs/INSTALL.md

 You need to install Visual Studio in such a way that you can compile C++ applications with support for Microsoft Foundation Classes (MFC).

-When installing Visual Studio 2017, select "Deskto development with C++" and be sure to check "MFC and ATL support (x86 and x64)".
+When installing Visual Studio 2017, select "Desktop development with C++" and be sure to check "MFC and ATL support (x86 and x64)".

 [Visual Studio install screenshot](/screenshots/visual_studio_2017_install.png?raw=true")